mwunsch/weary/README.md

 To maximize the utility of Weary, it's important to remember that driving everything is Rack.
 Almost every class is built to provide a Rack interface.

-Every `Weary::Client` is a Rack application.
+Every class that inherits from `Weary::Client` is a Rack application.

 A `Weary::Request` is a Rack application.
 When you call `Request#call` it creates its own special Rack environment.
 In order to preserve your Rack middleware, you can add your middleware to the stack using `Request#use`.